GhostShell702/ELKSTACK_DEPLOYMENT/README.md

   Machine List

-  Name              |  Description   | Private IP Address Red-Team-Jump-Box | Gateway        |    10.0.0.4
+  Red-Team-Jump-Box | Gateway        |    10.0.0.4
   Web-1             | DVWA Container |    10.0.0.5
   Web-2             | DVWA Container |    10.0.0.6
   ELK-Stack         | Linux Server   |    10.0.1.4

  Access Administration

  The sole gateway into the virtual network is provided by the jump box.
 The remainder of the network is unexposed to the internet.

  Access Controls
  Name         |              Access
   Red-Team-Jump-Box.  |   Web-1 | Web-2 | ELK-Stack
   Web-1               |   Red-Team-Jump-Box | ELK-Stack
   Web-2               |   Red-Team-Jump-Box | ELK-Stack